MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-ml-cab-downloads.md

 # CAB downloads for cumulative updates of SQL Server in-database analytics instances

-SQL Server instances configured for in-database analytics include R and Python features that ship in CAB files, installed and serviced through SQL Server Setup.
+SQL Server instances that are configured for in-database analytics include R and Python features.
+These features ship in CAB files, installed and serviced through SQL Server Setup.
 On internet-connected devices, CAB updates are typically applied through Windows Update.
-On disconnected servers, updates must be applied manually.
+On disconnected servers, CAB files must be downloaded and applied manually.

-This article provides download links to CAB files for each cumulative update of SQL Server 2017 Machine Learning Services (R and Python) - or SQL Server 2016 R Services - so that you can manually update servers disconnected from the internet.
+This article provides download links to CAB files for each cumulative update.
+Links are provided for both SQL Server 2017 Machine Learning Services (R and Python), as well as SQL Server 2016 R Services.
 For more information about offline installs, see [Install SQL Server machine learning components without internet access](sql-ml-component-install-without-internet-access.md#apply-cu).

 ## Prerequisites